1 In 2 Million

 Reviewed by Asher Syed for Readers' Favorite

 In her memoir 1 in 2 Million, born in Romania with Fibrodysplasia Ossificans Progressiva, Elena Pomana grows up watching permanent bone growth slowly restrict her movements while her family searches for treatment after political unrest opens Romania’s borders.
 Her mother takes her to hospitals in Italy while hiding her exhaustion.
 Life at home is shaped by teachers who shame her publicly and doctors who question whether she belongs inside ordinary classrooms.
 During adolescence, Pomana begins confronting God directly during medical crises that leave her unable to swallow or trust promises about recovery.
-Her younger sister Andreea remains beside her through the years of humiliation, fear, prayer, and physical decline.
+Her older sister Andreea remains beside her through the years of humiliation, fear, prayer, and physical decline.
 As Pomana fights to remain visible inside a society uncomfortable with disability, she discovers how small acts of compassion can change the meaning of survival.

 Elena Pomana’s 1 in 2 Million embodies the kind of spiritual, beautiful honesty that asks readers to observe pain instead of looking away from it.
 Pomana writes with startling openness, especially during the throat flare-up that leaves her unable to swallow.
 Yet Pomana also makes room for grace.
 A visit to Prislop Monastery beside Saint Arsenie Boca’s tomb feels like a woman searching for rest inside a body that rarely grants it.
 What stays with the reader most is the author’s refusal to accept humiliation quietly.
 When a coaching instructor dismisses her by telling her to remain among “your handicapped,” she answers the insult with composure, self-respect, and public conviction.
 Readers interested in disability memoirs, Christian life writing, or firsthand accounts of medical treatment during the pandemic will find much to consider in Pomana’s experiences.
 Very highly recommended.